How to make pitching mechanics stick

 Baseball is a numbers game.
 How many home runs has someone hit?
 What is his ERA?
 How hard does he throw his fastball?
 These are the conversations at every kitchen table and in every clubhouse and stadium across the country.
 Now is the time of year to undo what the great game of baseball has done to our bodies.
+Many times, sports perforamnce training is confused with sport specific training in Las Vegas.
 A structured performance program is a key to improving health and increasing your body’s efficiency leading into your next season.

 What is sports performance training?

 Sports performance training is often referred to as sport specific training in Las Vegas and we hear the term thrown around a lot.
 Unfortunately, this is a very misleading term.
 There is no such thing as sport specific training.
 Unless you mean practice.
 After all, lifting weights in a certain way will not directly improve pitching mechanics.
 However, focusing on certain muscle groups or movement categories translate well to improving your ability to perform in your sport.
 At Las Vegas Sports Performance we train to make you a better athlete, improving strength, flexibility, balance, and quickness to improve performance in any sport or activity.
 Our individualized sports performance training is designed specifically for athletes preparing for the upcoming season, gaining an advantage in the off-season, and keeping their skills sharp during the season.

 As the end of summer approaches and Fall is around the corner, it’s time to look a differently at the numbers we use to analyze America’s pastime!

 A pitchers arm will undergo the equivalent forces of 7,000 degrees per second of rotation during a single pitch.
 This would be like our shoulder spinning in the socket 20 times in one second.